a1c7e0/cgit-docker/README.md

 - **Web UI:** `http://localhost:8090`
 - **SSH Push:** `ssh://git@localhost:2222`

-Repos are auto-created on first push.
+Repo will be auto-created on the first push.
 HTTP clone, SSH pull and push are accepted.

 > **Note:** Default branch name is `main`, not `master`.

-You can edit `secrets/authorized_keys` on the fly, changes will sync automatically.
+You can edit `secrets/authorized_keys` on the fly, changes will sync every 30 seconds.

 ## Repo metadata